Footloose (2011 film): Plot

 Ren goes before the City Council to request the anti-dancing laws be abolished.
 As part of his statement, he reads several Bible verses given to him by Ariel, which describe that even in ancient times people would dance to rejoice, exercise, celebrate, or worship.
 However, Reverend Moore walked into the meeting with the votes to defeat Ren's motion already in his pocket, and it goes down to defeat.

 Despite the City Council's refusal to abolish the anti-dancing ordinances, Ren's boss Andy Beamis offers his cotton mill, which is technically in the neighboring town of Bayson, as a site where the seniors can have their prom.
 Knowing that Moore still has enough influence of pressuring parents to not let their teenagers come, Ren visits him at the church one evening.
 In conversation, they realize their common ground is the loss of a loved one.
 After Shaw tells the story of Bobby, Ren describes his mother's death.
 He states with quiet determination that even though the City Council refused the motion to abolish the law, they cannot stop the dance.
 He then respectfully requests permission to take Ariel to the prom, and Shaw agrees.

-A few days before the prom, Reverend Moore unexpectedly asks his congregation to pray for the high school students putting on the event.
+A few days before the prom, Shaw unexpectedly asks his congregation to pray for the high school students putting on the event.
 The students (and many parents) prepare and decorate the mill for the big night.

 On prom night, not long after Ren and Ariel arrive, Chuck and several of his friends show up, intending to start trouble.
 Chuck's gang is subdued and run off by Ren, Ariel, Willard, Ariel's best friend Rusty Rodriguez, and Andy.
 They enter the mill where Ren flings confetti into a shredding machine and yells, "Let's dance!" as everyone joins in dancing to a country rendition of "Footloose".